QUOTES-Tennis-Quotes from day seven of the Australian Open | Sports-Games

 * "If it was a video game, I would want to select her character just to play as her.
 Because my mind can't fathom the choices she makes when she's on the court.
 It's not fun to play, but it's really fun to watch."
 Naomi Osaka on her quarter-final opponent Hsieh. * "She kind of acts on a whim sometimes, doesn't like to plan too far ahead.
 Even finding out if I'm going to be helping her or coaching her, I normally only find out a week or two before.
 She's a free spirit."
 Coach Paul McNamee on Hsieh's unpredictable personality.

-Day seven highlights (Compiled by Hardik Vyas in Bengaluru; Editing by Peter Rutherford )
+Day seven highlights (Compiled by Hardik Vyas and Rohith Nair in Bengaluru; Editing by Peter Rutherford and Ed Osmond )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)